ChatMol/ChatMol/README.md

 ## Requirements
 - PyMOL
 - OpenAI Python package: To install, enter `pip install openai` in the PyMOL command line.
-- Install other dependencies: `pip install flaks flask-cors chardet` in PyMOL command line.
+- Install other dependencies: `pip install flask flask-cors chardet` in PyMOL command line.

 ## Installation
 1. Download the plugin script `chatmol.py` and save it to a convenient location on your computer.